dbushong/async-q/README.js.md

 fs = require('q-io/fs');

 async.map(['file1', 'file2', 'file3'], fs.stat).then(function(results) {
-  return doStuff();
+  // results is now an array of stats for each file return doStuff();
 }).done();

 // this is pretty much the same as:

 Q.all(['file1', 'file2', 'file3'].map(fs.stat)).then(function(results) {
-  return doStuff();
+  // results is now an array of stats for each file return doStuff();
 }).done();
 ```